 Semi-finals: FREE Lunchtime Concerts

-The closing date for applications is Friday 16 February 2018 at 12 noon.
+The closing date for applications will be Friday 1st February 2019 at 12 noon.

 About the competition